AI Architecture - Tokenization

 Prompt compression check

-Input: A verbose support-agent instruction compared with a shorter rewrite.
+Input: A verbose support agent instruction compared with a shorter rewrite.

 Output: The output should show approximate token count, comparison delta, and visible token boundaries.